 "For the world and our country: 90 degrees north!
 The Nautilus had accomplished the impossible"

-in 1966 Were found in Madrid some of Leonardo's manuscripts considered lost.
+In 1966 Were found in Madrid a Leonardo's manuscripts considered lost.
 A drawing seems to represent a mechanical calculator.

 Leonardo's calculator, Codex Madrid I ca. 1500 (B. N. Madrid)

 A reproduction of Leonardo's computer was built by IBM in the 60s.

 The original could not work due to excessive friction and the first mechanical calculator can be attributed to the German scientist Schickard in 1623.